webino/Webino/docs/source/basics/command-line-interface.rst

 Script Version
 ==============

-You may also view the current version of your Webino™ installation using the ``version`` command:
+You may also view the current version of your Webino™ installation using the ``version`` command.

 .. code-block:: bash